erayd/spique/README.md

 The size of each circular buffer.
 The queue will grow / shrink by this many items at a time.

+#### .lifetimeIn
+The total number of items that have ever been inserted (exluding pending asynchronous inserts).

+#### .lifetimeOut
+The total number of items that have ever been removed.

 ### Events
 #### ready
 The queue has one or more items stored in it.